2023 applications closed

 Please read the Selection Criteria and Terms and Conditions carefully before you begin your application.

 Entries close at 11:59pm AEDT on 15 November 2023

 Previous Fellowship recipient

-Congratulations to Jackson Graham, who has been awarded the 2020 William Buckland Foundation Fellowship with The Age when he was a reporter with The Standard in Warrnambool.
+Congratulations to Jackson Graham, who was awarded the 2020 William Buckland Foundation Fellowship with The Age when he was a reporter with The Standard in Warrnambool.